Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Self-assembly of AQDs into films

-Monolayers of AQDs are fabricated by self-assembly via langmuir-schaefer (LS) method.
-The LS method is a versatile method used to transfer monolayers of colloidal quantum dots with hydrophobic ligands on to substrates as silicon, glass and quartz.\cite{10.1021/la904474h, 10.1021/acs.langmuir.6b01242} The LS setup consists of a Teflon trough coated with a hydrophobic coating.
+AQDs films are fabricated by self-assembly via Langmuir-Schaefer (LS) method.
+The LS method is a versatile method used to transfer films of colloidal quantum dots with hydrophobic ligands on to the substrates as Silicon, Glass and Quartz.\cite{10.1021/la904474h, 10.1021/acs.langmuir.6b01242} The LS setup consists of a Teflon trough coated with a hydrophobic coating.
 Similar hydrophobic Teflon barriers are placed on the trough and ultra{-}pure deionised (DI) water (resistivity-18.2 M$\Omega$) from a DI water system (Millipore) is filled in the trough till a water meniscus forms between the barriers.
 A pressure sensor is placed in between the barriers to sense the changes in surface pressure.
 1.2 mg/ml AQD solution in n-Hexane is centrifuged for a fourth cycle, at 12000 rpm for 10 minutes.
 The supernatant solution is separated from the precipitate and is dispersed drop-wise using a Hamilton micro-syringe (50 $\mu$L capacity) between the barriers.
-Typically, 100 $\mu$L of AQD solution is used for a single monolayer transfer.
+Typically, 100 $\mu$L of AQD solution is used for a single transfer cycle.

 Once the AQD solution is dispersed, then the barriers are brought together using a stepper motor at a speed of 10 mm/min.
 This results in raising surface pressure, as the AQD are hydrophobic and compression of area between barriers results in mutual repulsive forces.
 If the AQDs are packed till monolayer limit, then further packing is not possible and as a result the surface pressure saturates.
 This indicates the formation of monolayer via self-assembly.
-At this point the substrate is lowered onto the area between barriers, by a motorised dipper at a rate of 10 mm/min.
+At this point the substrate is lowered onto the area between barriers, by a motorized dipper at a rate of 10 mm/min.
 The substrate is allowed to touch the water surface and then is retracted at the same speed.
-The monolayer is now transferred onto the substrate.
+The AQD film is now transferred onto the substrate and this whole transfer is a single cycle.
+The transfer is not always 100\% conformal and transferred monolayer is always patchy.
+The continuity and quality of the transferred layer, which varies largely with substrate, concentration of dispersed AQD solution, transfer speed.

+Any further transfer cycles run, will fill the gaps in transferred patchy monolayer.
+For instance, 3 transfer cycles will not result in 3 monolayers transferred.
+The thickness of transferred layers will be different from thickness 3 layers of AQDs and there will be a variation in thickness.
+As we are only interested in ensemble measurements, the samples are named after number of transfer cycles in this manuscript.